This Is What Speaking Out About Johnny Depp Cost Amber Heard

 She also revealed in the essay that, in the wake of her allegations, she was essentially stalked by paparazzi and that tabloids made her feel as though she was “on trial in the court of public opinion."

-Today, Heard hopes that Congress can make things better for other survivors, by reauthorizing and strengthening the Violence Against Women Act.
-Funding for the act — which includes sending money to rape crisis centers — was extended temporarily after it expired in September.
+Today, Heard hopes that Congress can make things better for other survivors, by reauthorising and strengthening the Violence Against Women Act.
+Funding for the act — which includes sending money to rape crisis centres — was extended temporarily after it expired in September.

 Advertisement